Job Centre Plus | 0843 850 2482

 If you wish to make a new benefits claim, dial: 0843 850 2482

 For Existing Benefit Claims

-If you need to inquire about an existing benefits claim or you are calling to give information regarding a change in circumstances, then you will need to contact different numbers for different types of benefit.
-The numbers are below.
+To ask about an existing benefits claim or to give information regarding a change in circumstances, then you will need to call the numbers below.

 If you are looking to contact Job Centre Plus in order to seek employment, call: 0843 850 2482